 ††††† 3.
 Thermometers used to check food temperatures shall be:

 ††††† b.
 Numerically scaled;

 ††††† c.
 Accurate to plus or minus three (3) degrees Fahrenheit; and

 ††††† d.
 Checked periodically to ensure that each thermometer is registering accurately.

 ††††† 4.
 Food temperatures for both hot and cold items shall be checked and recorded daily at the kitchen and at the site of service.

-††††† (3)(a) Food preparation facilities shall be in compliance with state and local fire, health, sanitation, and safety regulations which apply to food service operations.
+††††† (3)(a) Food preparation facilities shall be in compliance with state and local fire, health, sanitation, and safety administrative regulations which apply to food service operations.

 ††††† (b) A food preparation and service kitchen shall be inspected periodically by state and local health officials and the department dietitian.